robertdfrench/doors-in-the-wild/README.md

 # Doors in the Wild
-*A nice and accurate survey of every door in illumos-gate*
+*A nice and accurate survey of doors in illumos-gate*

 ```progress
 8.95% Complete